BoldizsarP/rest-full/readme.md

 );
 ```

+Parameters are expected to be **simple** type, **content type is not yet supported**

 ## Additional settings

 ### Validator

-The zod validators may be called via specifying which validators you want to use in the validators object.
+The zod validators may be called via specifying which validators you want to use in the _validate_ object.

 ![Alt Text](./documentation/images/ValidatorExample.jpg)

-The validator object can only contain values that are provided in the previous steps, the type hints should help you call any available validators
+The _validate_ object can only contain values that are provided in the previous steps, the type hints should help you call any available validators

-Validators are run before the context gets built, and are strictly called only at values submitted.
+Validators are run before the context gets built, and are strictly called only for values/keys that were submitted.

-In general it's best practise to use validators BEFORE calling query, see **Zod integration** tools
+In general it's better practise to use validators BEFORE calling query, see **Zod integration**

 ### Expected Result Type

 The value expectedResultType may contain which response shape you expect,

-_such as **application/json**, **multipart/form-data**_
+_such as **application/json**, **multipart/form-data**_,

-if multiple is defined in the responses object of the operation.
+if multiple content type is defined in the responses object of the operation.

-This is purely used to set the proper response shape.
+This is only used to set the proper response shape.

+Default is **application/json**.

 ## Responses

-The response shape is based on the method type, and responses defined in the openapi.
+The response shape is based on the **method type**, and **responses defined** in the openapi.
 by default

 ```ts